 Constitution made port at Boston harbor on the 23rd of February with no cannon shot, no powder, no food, no rum, no whiskey, no wine — but with 48,000 gallons of stagnant water!

 You are permitted to scoff.
-Despite their age-old reputation for heroic drinking, no seamen (or any other human) could have guzzled that much booze and lived.
+Despite their age-old reputation for heroic drinking, no seamen (or any other humans) could have guzzled that much booze and lived.
 Not counting the rum confiscated from British ships (an unknown quantity), the volume of liquor allegedly consumed in six months by the Constitution’s crew of 475 totaled 252,700 gallons, or 2.94 gallons per individual per day.
 Assuming one remained conscious long enough to consume that much in a 24-hour period (which is doubtful), one would not likely survive the experience, much less repeat it day after day, week after week, for six months.
 The human body can only tolerate so much alcohol.

 To be sure, the Constitution would have sailed with a sizable store of rum on board.
 Like their British counterparts, American seamen received a daily ration of “grog” (rum, or sometimes whiskey, mixed with water), which had been settled upon in the mid-1700s as the most practical alternative to plain water (which tended to spoil on long voyages, mainly due to impurities in the wooden casks in which it was stored), beer and wine (also prone to spoilage), or straight rum (prone to causing behavioral issues).
 However, the grog wasn’t dispensed willy-nilly, but rather in carefully measured increments prescribed by law, as the USS Constitution Museum explains: